Symptoms & Effects of 5q Spinal Muscular Atrophy

 The ‘Natural History’ of SMA

+Before the new drugs for 5q SMA were developed, clinicians studied the effects of SMA on people.
 This is called the ‘natural history’ of the condition.

-This led to 5q SMA being divided into four main ‘Types’ of SMA: Types 1, 2, 3, and 4.
+This led to 5q SMA being divided into four main Types of SMA: Types 1, 2, 3, and 4.
 Sometimes a baby is affected before birth; this is called Type 0.

 What would the ‘natural history’ of my child’s / my SMA look like?

-- A baby may have been diagnosed with SMA because of their symptoms or because they have been part of the Oxford -Thames Valley-Wessex SMA newborn screening study and been diagnosed with SMA.
+- they have been part of the Oxford -Thames Valley-Wessex SMA newborn screening study > and been diagnosed with SMA.

 They will also consider: